 RELATED POST: How we organize all our games and puzzles.

-- More to store until it’s time to give the gift (and potentially more for you to forget about).
+- More for you to store until it’s time to give the gift (and potentially more for you to forget about).

-- More to wrap and cart to the party.
+- More for you to wrap and haul to the party.

-If those hidden costs don’t bother you, then you have nothing to stress or worry about!
-However, if you’d rather not make time, space, and energy to care for, store, and maintain a bunch of new things this holiday season, it might be the perfect year to scale your gift-giving back a bit!
+If those hidden costs don’t bother you, then you’re probably doing OK.
+However, if you’d rather not make time, space, and energy to care for, store, and maintain more stuff, it might be time to scale your gift-giving back a bit.

-On one hand, there is usually value in many of the different activities and events we participate in on a daily and weekly basis.
+On one hand, there is usually value in many of the extra activities and events available to us on a daily and weekly basis.